davidfuhr/php-plantumlwriter/README.md

   types. `use Namespace\B` will be evaluated and expanded but `use Namespace\B as C` is not yet de-aliased.
 - The Namespace Seperator is "." and not "\".
+- Traits are not yet supported.
+See #4

 Future Plans
 ------------